 The Trust has developed and adopted a written Board Diversity Policy.
 The Board Diversity Policy sets out guidelines for the Governance Committee to find the best qualified candidates for Board positions given the needs and circumstances of the Board and the Trust.
 The Board Diversity Policy provides that when identifying suitable candidates for appointment to the Board, the Committee must consider candidates on merit using objective criteria with due regard to the benefits of diversity and the needs of the Board and the Trust.
 The Board Diversity Policy states that, among other qualities, a nominee's gender, age, ethnicity and geographic background may be considered in his or her assessment.
-The Board Diversity Policy also requires that the Governance Committee measure and report to the Board annually with respect to the Trust's progress in identifying and considering diverse candidates for appointment to the Board.
-To measure the effectiveness of the Policy, the Governance Committee reviews: (i) the number of candidates representing various diversity categories considered or brought forward for Board positions; and (ii) the skills, knowledge, experience and character of candidates representing various diverse categories to ensure that these candidates are being fairly considered relative to other candidates.
+The Board Diversity Policy also requires that the Governance Committee measure and report to the Board.
+To measure the effectiveness of the Policy, the Governance Committee reviews: (i) the number of candidates representing various diversity categories considered or brought forward for Board positions; and (ii) the skills, knowledge, experience and character of candidates.
 The results of the Governance Committee's review is taken into account when identifying and nominating candidates for election or re-election to the Board.
 The Governance Committee's approach in circumstances where diverse candidates are not selected for Board positions is to satisfy itself that there are justifiable reasons to support the selection.